-- (21) Given the limitation on interference in the right to property imposed caused by freezing orders, such provisional measures should not be maintained longer than necessary to preserve the availability of the property with a view to possible subsequent confiscation.
-This may require a review by the national court in order to ensure that the purpose of preventing the dissipation of property remains valid. - (22) Freezing measures should be without prejudice to the possibility for a specific property to be considered evidence throughout the proceedings, provided that it would ultimately be made available for effective execution of the confiscation order.
-In the context of criminal proceedings, property may also be frozen with a view to its possible subsequent restitution or in order to safeguard compensation for the damage caused by a criminal offence. - (22a) Where the property to be frozen consists of entities that should be preserved as a going concern, such as undertakings, the freezing order may include measures to temporarily restrict the exercise of rights to this property by the persons owning or controlling them while allowing for continued operations.

-- (23) In addition to confiscation measures that allow authorities to deprive criminals of the proceeds or instrumentalities directly stemming from crimes, subject to following a final conviction, it is necessary to enable confiscation of property of equivalent value to such proceeds or instrumentalities in order to capture property of equivalent value to the proceeds and instrumentalities of a crime, whenever it is impossible to confiscate locate such proceeds and instrumentalities.
-Member States are free to define the confiscation of property of equivalent value as subsidiary or alternative to direct confiscation of proceeds and instrumentalities, as appropriate in accordance with national law. - (23a) When implementing this Directive in respect of confiscation of property the value of which corresponds to instrumentalities, the relevant provisions could be applicable where, in view of the particular circumstances of the case at hand, such a measure is proportionate, having regard in particular to the value of the instrumentalities concerned.
+- Freezing measures should be without prejudice to the possibility for a specific property to be considered evidence throughout the proceedings, provided that it would ultimately be made available for effective execution of the confiscation order.
+In the context of criminal proceedings, property may also be frozen with a view to its possible subsequent restitution or in order to safeguard compensation for the damage caused by a criminal offence. - (22a) Where the property to be frozen consists of entities that should be preserved as a going concern, such as undertakings, the freezing order may include measures to temporarily restrict the exercise of rights to this property by the persons owning or controlling them while allowing for continued operations. - In addition to confiscation measures that allow authorities to deprive criminals of the proceeds or instrumentalities directly stemming from crimes, subject to following a final conviction, it is necessary to enable confiscation of property of equivalent value to such proceeds or instrumentalities in order to capture property of equivalent value to the proceeds and instrumentalities of a crime, whenever it is impossible to confiscate locate such proceeds and instrumentalities.
+Member States are free to define the confiscation of property of equivalent value as subsidiary or alternative to direct confiscation of proceeds and instrumentalities, as appropriate in accordance with national law. - When implementing this Directive in respect of confiscation of property the value of which corresponds to instrumentalities, the relevant provisions could be applicable where, in view of the particular circumstances of the case at hand, such a measure is proportionate, having regard in particular to the value of the instrumentalities concerned.
 Member States may also take into account whether and to what extent the convicted person is responsible for making the confiscation of the instrumentalities impossible.